ZPMan10197/Twitter-Pilot/README.md

 # Twitter-Pilot

 ## Overview
 This basic Twitter bot utilizes Tweepy to automate tweet postings.
 It securely handles credentials using environment variables.
+Allows user to input a tweet in the command prompt and will tweet on my X profile.

 ## Requirements
 - Python 3